dtonderski/Deep-Sudoku/README.md

 ## Sudoku data
 It [has been shown](arxiv.org/abs/1201.0749) that a sudoku has to have at least 17 clues (initially filled cells) to have a valid and unique solution.
-The training data is based on the list of 49151 known 17-clue mathematically equivalent sudokus [published by Gordon Royle](http://mapleta.maths.uwa.edu.au/~gordon/sudokumin.php).
+The training data is based on the list of 49151 known 17-clue mathematically non-equivalent sudokus [published by Gordon Royle](http://mapleta.maths.uwa.edu.au/~gordon/sudokumin.php).
 The website is currently down, but can be
 [accessed through Internet Archive's Wayback Machine](https://web.archive.org/web/20120722180233/http://mapleta.maths.uwa.edu.au/~gordon/sudokumin.php).